 The Associate Qualification in CPD Leadership is a 6-month intensive course designed to nurture future school and national champions of professional development.
 Participants will critically engage with leading research and experience best practice first-hand, creating a robust CPD plan for 2021/22 that aligns with the DfE CPD Standards.

 Applications are open to be one of only 20 participants on our 6th Cohort!!

 Who are the course leaders?

-The course is co-led by our Chief Executive, David Weston and School Programme Leader, Bethan Hindley.
+The course is co-led by our Chief Executive, David Weston and Training Programme Lead, Bethan Hindley.

 David Weston is the founder and Chief Executive of the Teacher Development Trust, and the Chair of the Department for Education’s Teacher Development Expert Group.
 He is an author and former secondary maths and physics teacher.
 David is a Founding Fellow of the Chartered College of Teaching and sits on the College’s Council.

-Bethan Hindley is School Programme Leader for the Teacher Development Trust, the national charity for effective CPD in schools and colleges.
+Bethan Hindley is Training Programme Lead for the Teacher Development Trust, the national charity for effective CPD in schools and colleges.
 A former maths and economics teacher, she now leads on the Trust’s courses and works with head teachers and leaders across the UK to improve the quality of their processes for staff professional learning.